Benz-C-Javier/My-project-/README.md

 My course helps me build strong foundations in **computer systems**, **programming**, and **IT problem-solving**.

 💻 I’m passionate about technology — from **coding and web design** to **database systems** and **networking**.
-🏁 My goal is to become a **skilled, creative, and driven IT professional**, bringing innovation to life through code and performance like an F1 team on race day.
+🏁 My goal is to become a **skilled, creative, and driven IT professional**, bringing innovation to life through code and precision like a Formula 1 race team.

 ---